prince-hope1975/blockchain-battleship/README.md

 </div>

-## Pleasae make sure ro interact with the game here  😱  <a href="https://battle-ship2.netlify.app/">BattleShip Game </a>
+## Please make sure to interact with the game here  😱  <a href="https://battle-ship2.netlify.app/"> Battleship Game </a>
 ---

 <p align="center"> This Project is a battleship implementation on the blockchain